 Real-world case studies offer valuable insights, contributing to best practices.
 These include implementing strong authorization procedures, continuous monitoring, training, and regular policy reviews.
 Adapting to emerging technologies in access management will be the key to ensuring a secure operational environment.

-Finding the right balance between accessibility and security remains crucial, emphasizing responsible use of temporary elevated access.
+Finding the right balance between accessibility and security remains crucial, emphasizing the responsible use of temporary elevated access.
 TEA's future lies in staying vigilant, adapting to new technologies, and integrating the latest trends to maintain a secure and efficient operational environment.

 Temporary elevated access is necessary for scenarios where users or systems need temporary, heightened permissions to complete specific tasks.
 Granting high-level access only when needed reduces the risk associated with prolonged exposure to higher privileges, aligning with the security principle of least-privileged access.